XtremeOwnage/WarBot/README.md

 # WarBot
 Warbot is a discord bot designed for the hustle-castle mobile phone game.
 It is intended to display a notification when wars are starting, to assist with reminding members to deploy their troops.

-### What is WarBOT
+## What is WarBOT

 Warbot is a discord bot designed around the Hustle Castle mobile game.
-While, many of the features are specific to this game, there are many other features you may want.
+While, many of the features are specific to this game, you do not need to play this game to utilize WarBOT.

-### Basic Features
+## Basic Features

-* Discord User/Role Management
+### Discord User/Role Management
 * Can promote, demote, and set user to role(s).
 * Keeps track of the last time a user was online in discord.
 * Keeps track of the last time a user sent a message in discord.
 * Kick Users.
 Not a huge feature, but, It does leave a nice "Kicked" message.

-* Voting
+### Voting
 * Ever need a standarized way to initiate a vote in Discord?
 WarBOT is here to help!

-* Remindars
+### Remindars
 * In addition to WAR reminders for hustle castle, you can also ask WarBOT to remind you of something.
 This feature is available in both guilds, and via DM to the bot.

-### Hustle Castle - Specific Features
+## Hustle Castle - Specific Features

-* WAR Prep / War Prep Ending / War Started Remindars
+### WAR Prep / War Prep Ending / War Started Remindars
+* Toggable notifications when war prep starts, war prep is ending, and war is started.
+	* Customizable messages.

-* Keep track of your clan members
+### Keep track of your clan members
 * Can force discord nickname to match in-game nickname.
 * Keeps track of the day they joined.

 # Basic Setup